Risk groups and causes of iron deficiency

 • some indigenous populations

-• hospitalised and institutionalised patients, including elderly people in aged-care homes
+• hospitalised and institutionalised patients, including elderly people in aged-care facilities

 Causes of iron deficiency

-Iron deficiency results when iron losses or demands exceed iron absorption and is often multifactorial.
-Factors contributing to negative iron balance are outlined below:
+Iron deficiency results when iron demands or losses exceed iron absorption and is often multifactorial.
+Factors contributing to negative iron balance include:

 Increased iron requirements